Advanced Certificate in Travel & Tourism

 The Advanced Certificate in Travel and Tourism provides current insight into the main aspects of travel and tourism.
 It covers air travel, marketing, customer care, tour guiding and resort representation, international tourist destinations, business communication, and IT.

 The Advanced Certificate in Travel and Tourism will provide a breadth of competencies.
 Upon completion of this program students:

 - Will have developed suitable competencies to enter employment in a range of organizations such as retail and business travel agencies, tour operators, airlines, coach, rail and sea operations and providers of ancillary services including car rental, insurance and foreign exchange.

-- Will be fully prepared for employment in the general field of commerce in areas such as customer services and administration.
+- Will be fully prepared for employment in the general field of commerce in areas such as customer service and administration.

 - Will have developed student competencies to support their career aspirations.

 - Will be prepared for progression to degree courses delivered by partner universities in different countries.